 Here is a recipe I found that tells you how to season and cook mushrooms that taste like chicken (seriously!).

-Haggle at your local farmers market
+Haggle at your local food market

 Sometimes you can get items at the farmers market for a lot less when they are about to close because they want to get rid of inventory or produce that won’t stay fresh for long.